2fast-team/2fast/README.md

 ```shell
 git clone --recurse-submodules https://github.com/2fast-team/2fast.git
 ```
-2. Open the `.sln` file with Visual Studio
+2. Open the `.slnx` file with Visual Studio
 	- The dependencies are automatically loaded by Visual Studio
+3. If you have problems with the dependencies for the Uno project, please check => [uno-check](https://platform.uno/docs/articles/uno-check.html)

-3. Start working and debugging!
+4. Start working and debugging!
 	- Remember to select the correct start project and -platform before hitting the play button (e.g. `x64` and `UWP` for the Universal Windows Application)